ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;&nbsp; • Facebook ([Facebook](https://www.forbes.com/sites/kalevleetaru/2019/03/23/facebook-succeeded-in-killing-cybersecurity-like-it-did-privacy/#d49b88c45495 "Forbes: Facebook Succeeded In Killing Cybersecurity Like It Did Privacy"))
 · history has shown that when powerful people operate behind unfeeling, inhumane entities, bad things happen to less powerful people

-we must take the reins of our digital_lives to ensure that the capabilities and flexibility of our digital ecosystem are used mainly on behalf and to the benefit of human beings, without whom there would be no internet
+we must take the reins of our digital lives to ensure that the capabilities and flexibility of our digital ecosystem are used mainly on behalf and to the benefit of human beings, without whom there would be no internet
 · we must look for trustful (honorable, responsible, accountable, truthful) alternatives to the dominating, irresponsible, unaccountable, and greedy entities who have commodified our lives to dominate, control, and abuse individuals and societies
 · due to our increasing reliance on the internet and our digital devices, we need to be able to trust the entities we deal with on the internet, but neither those entities nor the internet infrastructure provide the reliable, trusted environment that fulfills that need

-instead of companies using your data to [enrich themselves](https://youtu.be/8KYugpMDXAE "The Economist: How internet advertisers read your mind"), you must be able pool your data with that of other individuals to take humanity forward, generating *human profit*
+instead of companies using your data to [enrich themselves,](https://youtu.be/8KYugpMDXAE "The Economist: How internet advertisers read your mind") you must be able pool your data with that of other individuals to take humanity forward, generating *human profit*
 · the real power of data lies in having access to vast amounts of it
-· advertisers, together with platforms like Facebook’s and Google’s, use personal_data to target people with ads
+· advertisers, together with platforms like Facebook’s and Google’s, use [personal_data][personal_data] to target people with ads
 · but it can also be used to research cures for diseases, to learn about the real makeup of communities and societies to develop social programs, to determine the movements of people after a natural disaster to design cities that cope better with such events
 · pooling people’s data together to answer questions to benefit humanity is a great, humane use of technology
-· but it must be done in a way that ensures people’s privacy and the security of their data, and that denies entities whose motives are not compatible with those goals access to that data, and the ability to process data they obtain without the permission of the data_subject
+· but it must be done in a way that ensures peoples privacy and the security of their data, and that denies entities whose motives are not compatible with those goals access to that data, and the ability to process data they obtain without the permission of the [data_subject][data_subject]

 to give power to The People, the human_internet: